MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

 **Prerequisites:**

-- Microsoft Visual Studio 2013 or 2015 and MobileFirst Developer CLI installed on the developer workstation.
+- Microsoft Visual Studio 2013 or 2015 and MobileFirst CLI installed on the developer workstation.
 Developing Windows 10 UWP solution requires at least Visual Studio 2015.
 - MobileFirst Server to run locally, or a remotely running MobileFirst Server.
 - Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment) and [Setting up your Windows 8 Universal and Windows 10 UWP development environment](../../setting-up-your-development-environment/windows-8-10-development-environment) tutorials.